niladri-chatterji/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a fifth year PhD student at UC Berkeley.
 I am associated with the Berkeley Artificial Intelligence Research group (BAIR).
 My research interests lie at the intersection of Theoretical Statistics and Machine Learning.
-Some areas I am interested in and have worked on in the past include, understanding the generalization ability of overparameterized classifiers, Monte Carlo methods, optimization guarantees for structured non-convex problems and Online learning with partial information (bandit feedback).
+Some areas I am interested in and have worked on in the past include, understanding the generalization ability of overparameterized classifiers, Monte Carlo methods, optimization guarantees for structured non-convex problems and online learning with partial information (bandit feedback).
 I am fortunate to be advised by <a href="https://www.stat.berkeley.edu/~bartlett/" target="_blank">Peter Bartlett</a> and Michael DeWeese.

-I graduated from Indian Institute of Technology Bombay with a dual degree B.Tech+M.Tech in Engineering Physics.
+I graduated from Indian Institute of Technology Bombay in 2015 with a dual degree B.Tech+M.Tech in Engineering Physics.